Glossary TermApril 20, 2024

 The heartbeat of the market — how much is actually being bought and sold.
 Like counting how many people walked into a store.

-What is Trading Volume?
+What Is Trading Volume?

-Why Volume is Critical
+Why Volume Is Critical

-Volume Confirms Price Moves
+Volume Confirms Price Movements

 Healthy trend (volume agrees with price):

-• This is real money moving the market
+• Real money is moving the market

-Unhealthy trend (volume disagrees with price):
+Unhealthy trend (volume contradicts price):

 Volume Shows Market Interest